 I like to think of myself as a progressive, forward-thinking person.
 I love my iPhone and marvel at the many, many different tasks it can perform that once required a pen and/or paper.
-Whenever I travel, I insist on getting mobile boarding passes — indeed, I get angry whenever I’m told the option is unavailable for a particular flight — and consider it cool to be flashing my phone at the security gate when everyone around me is holding wrinkled-up paper boarding passes.
+Whenever I travel, I insist on getting mobile boarding passes — indeed, I get angry whenever I’m told the option is unavailable for a particular flight — and consider it cool to be flashing my phone at the security gate when everyone around me is holding wrinkled paper boarding passes.

 Why?
-Well, I’ve stated the reasons for my affinity toward the old-fashioned ticket stub before (if you don’t want to read the old entry, the basic summary is that I’m nostalgic toward the games I’ve seen live and the ticket is the easiest keepsake and record of that event).
+Well, I’ve stated the reasons for my affinity toward the old-fashioned ticket stub before (if you don’t want to read the old entry, the TL;DR version is that I’m nostalgic toward the games I’ve seen live and the ticket is the easiest keepsake and record of that event).
 Yes, it took me a little while to adjust to the print-at-home ticket that now has become ubiquitous for attendees of any ticketed event.

 I guess change really is hard even if you fancy yourself as modern and progressive.
-A few months ago, I took my colleague Big Red to an L.A.
-Kings game with me (as a half-season ticket holder, I get a supply of hard tickets shipped to me at the start of every season).
+A few months ago, I took my colleague Big Red to a Los Angeles Kings game with me (as a half-season ticket holder, I get a supply of hard tickets shipped to me at the start of every season).
 After the game, as we were walking out, I watched her nonchalantly toss her ticket stub into the trash, and I nearly had a heart attack.
 She freaked out at my near-heart attack, and I spent the next five minutes or so profusely apologizing — but also simultaneously explaining why I would NEVER throw out a ticket.

 But hey, I’m taking baby steps forward.
 As mentioned above, I finally used a mobile ticket, to attend a Cactus League spring training game (see the image above).
 The circumstances pretty much forced my hand: I bought the ticket at 1 a.m. the night before the game; I was in a hotel and didn’t have a printer readily available to me; and I was on the mobile Ticketmaster site buying the ticket anyway.
 So I thought, “why not?”

 It was a good test run: Because my seat was on the lawn, I didn’t need to refer to the ticket once I passed through the gate.
 And five minutes later, when I had a big ol’ tray of curly fries and a giant strawberry lemonade in hand, I thought to myself that I was really glad to not have the extra burden of holding onto a paper ticket.